markusvoelter/ProgrammingBasics/src/chapter04_functions/index.md

 ![](ActualFunction/ComplexSheetWithParamCell2.png)&nbsp;&nbsp;[src](http://127.0.0.1:63320/node?ref=r%3A16d89834-7a42-43f5-ba48-4acec0e1fb39%28chapter04_functions%29%2F6455317040168353366)

+Have you spotted that the two last rows will result in type errors?

 By default, a function is written with the keyword `fun`, followed by its name and a list of parameters, each with a type, enclosed in parentheses.
 The expression that implements the function follows the equals sign.
 In terms of how it behaves, a